Optimus-Labs/Gujarati-Sign-Language/README.md

 As the input for particular Gujarati speech is received, it's then transcribed to Gujarati and then converted to English text to be further rendered by the model.

-The given notebook `./text_to_sign.ipynb` shows the indexing for the model.